List of Mighty Magiswords episodes: Segments list

 Cartoon Network ordered and finished 15 Mighty Magiswords micro-shorts for the CN Anything app.
 The object of the app involves a situation involving the Warriors for Hire and it's up for the players to "Choose Your Magisword" to help the Warriors succeed on their goal.
 The segments air in out of order and several clips of them can be found in some Mighty Magiswords promos.
-Initially lost media due to the app's discontinuation, creator Kyle Carrozza released the entire collection on his secondary YouTube channel on June 26, 2023.
+Creator Kyle Carrozza released the entire collection on his secondary YouTube channel on June 26, 2023.